mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 You might wonder, why is this called the "non-past" form - after all wouldn't that imply both the present and the future?
 Interestingly, that is indeed what it implies.
 If you see a verb in this form, it could be talking about the present or the future.
-For instance, the sentence `８時に起きる` _could_ mean "I wake up at 8:00" such as in response to the question, "When do you wake up?" or it _could_ mean "I will wake up at 8:00" such as in response to the question, "When will you wake up tomorrow?"
+For instance, the sentence `８時に起きる` _could_ mean, "I wake up at 8:00" such as in response to the question, "When do you wake up?" or it _could_ mean, "I will wake up at 8:00" such as in response to the question, "When will you wake up tomorrow?"
 Furthermore, the subject of these sentences can change depending on context.
-For example, the sentences above _could_ mean "She will wake up at 8:00" or "They wake up at 8:00".
+For example, the sentences above _could_ mean, "She will wake up at 8:00" or, "They wake up at 8:00".
 Context is the only way to tell which of these numerous options they mean.

 One thing I particularly struggled with in regards to this non-past idea is that things you are